Government reviews work with Oxfam after sex allegations

 The Department for International Development (DfID) took the decision after the charity denied claims it had covered up the use of prostitutes by aid workers in Haiti.

-The charity said it had publicly announced an investigation into the allegations when they surfaced in 2011.
+Oxfam said it had publicly announced an investigation into the allegations when they surfaced in 2011 and kept the Charity Commission informed.

+It comes amid fresh reports in The Times that Oxfam did not tell other aid agencies about the behaviour of staff involved in the investigation after they left to work elsewhere.

 A DfID spokesman said: “We often work with organisations in chaotic and difficult circumstances.